-If you wish to study and work in the UK, the UK Government’s revised Graduate Immigration Route ensures that international students are able to stay and look for work in the UK after completion of their university degree.
+If you wish to study and work in the UK, the UK Government’s revised Graduate Route ensures that international students are able to stay and look for work in the UK after completion of their university degree.

 Six Benefits of the Post-study Visa for International Students